Jamestown-Yorktown Foundation, VA

 Visitors can expect to spend about three to four hours at Jamestown Settlement.
 Additional time should be allowed for the original site of Jamestown, adjacent to the museum.
 Historic Jamestowne is jointly administered by the National Park Service and Jamestown Rediscovery (on behalf of Preservation Virginia).

 Jamestown Settlement is located at the intersection of Virginia Route 31 and the Colonial Parkway.
-Operating hours are 9 a.m. to 5 p.m. daily year-round; closed Christmas and New Year’s days.
-2022-2023 admission is $18.00 for adults and $9.00 for ages 6-12.
-A value-priced combination ticket and annual pass are available with the American Revolution Museum at Yorktown.
+Operating hours are 9 a.m. to 5 p.m. daily year-round; closed Thanksgiving, Christmas and New Year’s Day.
+Admission is $20.00 for adults and $10.00 for ages 6-12.
+A value-priced combination ticket is available with the American Revolution Museum at Yorktown.
 Parking is free at both museums.

 Media Inquiries